antogavru/ExchangeExtension/README.md

 # ExchangeExtension
-Chrome extension to exchange to EUR
+-Chrome extension to exchange to EUR
-Go to chrome://extensions/
+-Go to chrome://extensions/
-Check Developer mode
+-Check Developer mode
-Click 'Load unpacked' button and load this folder Select it in the extension menu and use hapily
+-Click 'Load unpacked' button and load this folder -Select it in the extension menu and use hapily